altexdim/sourcemod-plugin-gungame/README.txt

         It would be nice if handicap could be moved out of gungame_stats because you don't really need stats to run the handicap.
 I just do not want to run gungame_stats at all because I use hlstatsx.
 The extra processing for top10 etc is not necessary.

+    * Bug report: Well i'm running a respawn/turbo server and it seems ff stays turned on even if player is no longer on nade level.
+I'm running some tests and it seems the ff warning is displayed when a player does reach nade even if another player is already on nade level sometimes.

     ----====----==== Normal priority list ----====----====